HeavyOpenSource/heavy-mock-http-server/README.md

 ### 🐳 Docker Compose

-*The following example uses the configuration file `basic-example.yml` from the [examples](./examples) directory, if you want to use another configuration file, you need to change the `HEAVY_MOCK_CONFIG` environment variable and make sure that the file is in the `/configs` directory bound to the container*
+*The following example uses the configuration file `basic-example.yml` from the [examples](./examples) directory, if you want to use another configuration file, you must change the `source` field in the `volumes` section*

 ```yaml
 version: '3.8'